 The language in insurance policy documents can also be complex and variable.
 For this reason, many of us, even for our own personal insurances, do not completely understand the cover we have acquired.
 This can be exaggerated in the funds environment where coverage may come from a promoter's group policy issued in their home jurisdiction.

 Given that there is no financial services compensation scheme in Jersey (other than for bank deposits and recognised funds) the JFSC has given increased focus on PII arrangements, cementing its expectations that local firms and licensed entities should give sufficient attention to their policies and to have the necessary understanding of the specifics.

-Importance of establishing primary cover
+What is the importance of establishing primary cover in PII?

 Frequently entities have separate Director & Officers liability insurance ("D&O") and PII cover with different insurers.
 In many cases, directors will benefit from "Outside Directorships Liability" cover from their employer's PII policy, for example.
 It is therefore beneficial to review both D&O and PII policies to establish and identify which policy is the primary cover, seeking clarity from your insurer as to whether amendments should be made to either of the policies to mitigate claims being bounced between insurers.

 PII becomes particularly relevant when considering the rapidly evolving nature of technology.
 The JFSC identified a number of specific exclusions which could materially limit the levels of cover in place for entities, one of which was the loss or theft of documents as a consequence of cybercrime.